billvaglienti/ProtoGen/README.md

 Protocol ICD
 ================

-The protocol is defined in an [xml](http://www.w3.org/XML/) document.
+The protocol is defined in one or more [xml](http://www.w3.org/XML/) documents.
 ProtoGen comes with an example document (exampleprotocol.xml) which can be used as a reference.
 This example defines a protocol called "Demolink" which is frequently referenced in this document.
 Tags and attributes in the xml document are not case sensitive.

 Protocol tag
 ============